adrienthebo/puppetconf2013-presentation/nanoc/content/_introduction-to-vagrant.md

   * Good idea: hand crafted, one of a kind artisan furniture
   * Bad idea: hand crafted, one of a kind artisan VMs

+<% notes do %>
+  * It's time for another episode of Good idea, bad idea.
+  * Good idea: hand crafted, one of a kind artisan furniture
+  * Bad idea: hand crafted, one of a kind artisan VMs
+<% end %>

 <% end %>

 <% slide do %>